 For years, many DTES residents have received substantial programs primarily aligned to economic, social and health needs, linked to sub-areas.
 Separate planning exercises have tried to address urgent calls for revitalization or heritage restoration without being able to facilitate cooperation between communities.
 Increased disparity between groups has seen increased divergence and estrangement in an area where there are no clear boundaries and where cooperation and interdependencies should exist.
-Growing calls for a Local Area Plan resulted in a change to the planning approach adopted in the past and this process included residents and groups representing a much broader perspective than in the past.
+Growing calls for a local area plan resulted in a change to the planning approach adopted in the past and this process included residents and groups representing a much broader perspective than in the past.

 It is possible to change things and achieve greater cooperation across DTES if all work together and change the way things are done through more inclusive, transparent and innovative partnerships.
 There are many organizations, agencies, groups and individuals working to achieve improved conditions, deliver services and develop new accommodation, businesses and amenities.
 If we could find ways to cooperate better to achieve shared impact around the community assets (identified hearts and special places) then successful implementation of this plan could be the key to future change.
+The

-The Social Impact Management Framework described below sets out the details of the implementation strategies to achieve this approach.
+Social Impact Management Framework described below sets out the details of the implementation strategies to achieve this approach.

-The DTES Social Impact Assessment (SIA) resulted in the creation of a set of Social Impact Objectives (see Chapter 1.0 - Introduction) which provide the foundation for the ongoing implementation of the plan and management of change in the area.
+The DTES Social Impact Assessment (SIA) resulted in the creation of a set of Social Impact Objectives (see 1.0 Introduction) which provide the foundation for the ongoing implementation of the plan and management of change in the area.
 These objectives centre on maintaining critical community assets, ensuring adequate health and social service provision, fostering inclusive economic development, encouraging good neighbour practices and socially sensitive development that does not significantly exclude or negatively impact the low-income community.
-Additionally, the SIA proposes ongoing mitigation and monitoring strategies as well as education and awareness tools for City staff and the general public use (see section 18.7 below).
+Additionally, the SIA proposes ongoing mitigation and monitoring strategies as well as education and awareness tools for City staff and the general public use (see Section 18.7).

-In order to achieve the Social Impact Objectives through the Local Area Plan, an implementation framework is proposed using four complimentary components: Community Asset Management, a Community-based Development Program (pilot), Regulatory Tools, and Good Neighbour Practices (see diagram below).
+In order to achieve the Social Impact Objectives through the plan, an implementation framework is proposed using four complimentary components: community asset management, a Community-based Development Program (pilot), regulatory tools, and good neighbour practices (see Figure 18.1).

-Figure 18.1 Key components of the Social Impact Management Framework
+Figure 18.1: Key Components of the Social Impact Management Framework